Catalan separatists transferred to Madrid as key trial nears

 Some activists tried to block the vehicles by throwing themselves on the road, but were quickly removed by police, television footage showed.

-The nine defendants were being grouped at Brians 2, a penitentiary some 40 kilometers (24 miles) west of Barcelona, where Spain’s Civil Guard was to take over and carry them onward to two prisons in Madrid.
+The nine defendants were grouped at Brians 2, a penitentiary some 40 kilometers (24 miles) west of Barcelona, where Spain’s Civil Guard took over and escorted them in a motorcade heading to two prisons in Madrid.

 Prison authorities under Spain’s Interior Ministry said that other details of the operation were being withheld for security reasons.